Mozart4242/kubernetes-real-world/part03-lets-Loadbalance/README.md

 ```

 ### Step4 - Configuration
-Create a configMap to specify the ip addresses:
+Create a ConfigMap to specify the ip addresses:

 ```
 $ mkdir metallb && cd metallb